 |TDS||36 - 268|

-Origins of the Albino Corydoras
+Natural Habitat of the Albino Corydoras

 The Albino Corydoras occurs throughout Trinidad and Columbia in the north as far south as the Rio de la Plata drainage at Uruguay and Argentina's border in South America.
 They inhabit quiet, shallow running waters such as streams and rivers with a soft substrate that can sometimes be heavily polluted by clouds of disturbed mud from the bottom.